Moving to Yongin, Korea

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Yongin involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small studio apartment to a larger family home.
 Next, you should research different neighborhoods in Yongin to find one that suits your lifestyle and needs.
 Consider factors such as proximity to work or school, access to public transportation, safety, and the availability of amenities such as shops, restaurants, and parks.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rental properties in Yongin, such as Zigbang, Naver Real Estate, and Craigslist Seoul.
 These websites allow you to filter results based on your preferences, and you can view photos and details of the properties.
 Another option is to hire a real estate agent, or "budongsan," who can help you navigate the local property market.
 They can provide valuable advice, arrange viewings, and assist with the negotiation and contract process.
 When you find a property you're interested in, arrange a viewing to inspect the condition of the property and the surrounding area.
 If you decide to proceed, you'll need to negotiate the terms of the lease, including the rent and the deposit amount.
 In Korea, it's common to pay a large deposit, or "jeonse," which is typically equivalent to 50-80% of the property's value.
 However, there's also the "wolse" system, where you pay a smaller deposit and monthly rent.
 Once you've agreed on the terms, you'll sign a lease agreement.
 Make sure to read it carefully and understand all the terms before signing.
-Finally, you'll need to set up utilities and internet, and then you can move into your new home in Yongin," remarked one expat in Yongin, Korea.
+Finally, you'll need to set up utilities and internet, and then you can move into your new home in Yongin," said one expat who made the move to Yongin.

 What is a typical expat home or apartment like in Yongin?

 "A typical expat home or apartment in Yongin, is usually modern and well-equipped with all the necessary amenities.
 These homes are often located in high-rise buildings, offering stunning views of the city.
 The apartments are usually compact, yet efficiently designed to maximize space.
 They often feature an open-plan living and dining area, a small but functional kitchen, and one or two bedrooms.
 The bathrooms are typically modern and clean, often equipped with high-tech features common in Korea, such as heated toilet seats.
 The apartments are usually furnished, featuring a mix of Western and Korean-style furniture.
 They often come with appliances like a refrigerator, washing machine, and sometimes even a television.
 The buildings these apartments are located in often have amenities like a gym, a convenience store, and 24-hour security.
 Many expat homes in Yongin are located in expat-friendly neighborhoods, close to international schools, supermarkets selling foreign goods, and English-speaking medical facilities.
 These neighborhoods are often well-connected to other parts of the city by public transportation.
 Despite being in a bustling city, many apartments are located in quiet residential areas, offering a peaceful living environment.
 In terms of style, the apartments often feature a minimalist design, with neutral color schemes and clean lines.
 Some apartments may also have floor-to-ceiling windows, allowing plenty of natural light and offering panoramic views of the city.
 Despite the modern design, some homes may also feature traditional Korean elements, such as heated floors known as "ondol".
-Overall, a typical expat home in Yongin offers a comfortable and convenient living environment, blending modern amenities with traditional Korean features," commented one expat who made the move to Yongin.
+Overall, a typical expat home in Yongin offers a comfortable and convenient living environment, blending modern amenities with traditional Korean features," said one expat in Yongin.

 What is the average cost of housing in Yongin?